client: Personal Project

-This personal project involved the creation of a short multimedia show with lighting and visuals inspired by and set to music from the Disneyland Park holiday attraction Haunted Mansion Holiday that played back on a Christmas tree.
+This personal project involved the creation of a short multimedia show with lighting and visuals inspired by and set to music from the Disneyland Park holiday attraction, Haunted Mansion Holiday.

 WS2811 Pixel Addressable LEDs